 Market research firm Technavio attributes a great deal of cake pops’ popularity to the prominence and rise of in-store bakeries in 2018.
 These in-store bakeries offered a “one-stop-shop” experience, giving a platform to cake pops and more portable bakery products.
 Their market study shows that alongside cake pop’s surge in popularity is also a congruent rise in demand for “healthier snack variants.”

 While cake pops may be a “healthier” alternative to a full slice of cake, portion control is just the beginning of creating a “better for you” product.
 Also critical is reducing their sugar content.
 In line with shifting preferences towards healthier sweets, there has been a strong and steady growth in the use of natural sweeteners like stevia, erythritol and monk fruit.
-Innova Market Insights reports that global product launches with such sweeteners have been on the rise since 2018.
+Innova Market Insights reports that global product launches with such sweeteners have been on the rise for more than a decade.

 Among these natural alternatives, stevia is by far the most popular with 63% of product launches using natural non-nutritive sweeteners in 2022.